You can add value to your Teachers’ pension by transferring former pension rights

 Annual allowance

-In some cases, a transfer between schemes in the Public Sector Transfer Club may result in members exceeding the pension Annual Allowance threshold which, in turn, can attract a tax charge.
-Although cases are relatively rare, check the Annual Allowance rules.
+Some transfers between schemes in the Public Sector Transfer Club may result in members exceeding the pension Annual Allowance threshold.
+This can attract a tax charge.
+To check that your transfer won’t exceed the Annual Allowance rules, see the details here.

 Transfers from schemes outside the public sector

-The Scottish Teachers’ scheme accepts transfers from private personal pensions and pension schemes provided by private sector employers – including defined benefit final salary schemes.
+Your new scheme can also accept transfers from private personal pensions and pension schemes provided by private sector employers – including defined benefit final salary schemes.

 Most private sector pensions tend to be ‘money purchase schemes’ which are invested in a variety of different sources – like stocks and shares, property or cash.
 With this type of investment, valuations fluctuate frequently and are calculated on a daily basis based on the fund’s value at the date of calculation.

 Some occupational pension schemes will guarantee their transfer values for three months.
-If this is the case, it’s important to deal with the transfer and its associated paperwork as quickly as possible.
-Delays in processing can lead to the expiry of guaranteed dates and that can mean you may have to pay for additional transfer valuations from your former scheme.
+If this is the case it’s important to deal with the transfer and its associated paperwork as quickly as possible.
+Delays in processing can lead to the expiry of guarantee dates and that can mean you may have to pay for additional transfer valuations from your former scheme.

 Pension credit estimates

-Once we receive your transfer valuation, we’ll supply an estimate of the amount of pension credit your transfer value will provide in the Scottish Teachers’ scheme.
-The estimate will be shown as an additional yearly pension on retirement – rather than a total fund value.
+Once we receive your transfer valuation, we’ll supply an estimate of the amount of pension credit your transfer value will provide in the NHS (Scotland) scheme.
+This will be shown as an additional yearly pension on retirement.
+Your current pension statements probably show the total value of your fund – so, note, that this is different.
+You should compare our estimate to the amount of annual pension that your fund could buy on retirement.
 The additional pension amount shown on your estimate will also be index-linked to protect you against future inflation.

 Additional voluntary contributions (AVCs) and free-standing additional voluntary contributions (FSAVCs)